-For EEA issuers, the "home member state" is generally the state in which the issuer has its registered office15.
+For EEA issuers, the "home member state" is generally the state in which the issuer has its registered office.
 As described in more detail in Chapter 4, the position of non-EEA issuers is somewhat more complex.
-For non-EEA issuers, the home member state will generally be either: (i) the member state in which a public offer of the issuer's securities is or was first made after 31 December 200316; or (ii) the member state in which an application for admission of the issuer's securities to trading on a regulated market is or was first made after 31 December 200317 (and where both limbs apply, the issuer may generally elect its home
+For non-EEA issuers, the home member state will generally be either: (1) the member state in which a public offer of the issuer's securities is or was first made after 31 December 2003, or (2) the member state in which an application for admission of the issuer's securities to trading on a regulated market is or was first made after 31 December 200320 (and where both limbs apply, the issuer may generally elect its home member state from the two relevant states).
+Where the home member state of an issuer is not the UK, the prospectus must generally be approved by the competent authority in